Mark McLemore

-Mark Tremell McLemore (born October 4, 1964) is an American former professional baseball second baseman and utility player in Major League Baseball (MLB).
+Mark Tremell McLemore (born October 4, 1964) is an American former professional baseball second baseman and utility player who played for seven Major League Baseball (MLB) teams from 1986 to 2004, including all five teams currently in the American League West.
+He was named one of the 50 greatest Seattle Mariners players in 2026.
+After his playing career, he was a Texas Rangers broadcaster.

-Early years
+Early life

-McLemore grew up in Southeast San Diego, where he went to Samuel F. B. Morse High School with Sam Horn.
-They were coached by Bob Mendoza, a San Diego Hall of Champions Coaching Legend inductee.
+McLemore grew up in Southeast San Diego, California.
+He attended Morse High School with future MLB player Sam Horn.
+They were coached by Bob Mendoza, a San Diego Hall of Champions coaching legend inductee.

-McLemore was recruited heavily to play college football as a wide receiver and defensive back but opted to play professional baseball when selected in the 1982 Major League Baseball draft because baseball was his "passion".
+McLemore was recruited heavily to play college football as a wide receiver and defensive back but opted to play professional baseball when selected in the 1982 MLB draft because baseball was his passion.